jinal026/superset_project/README.md

-# Superset on Railway
+# Apache Superset on Railway

-Apache Superset deployment for Railway.

-## Credentials
-- Username: jinal
-- Password: 123

-## Database
-Connected to Supabase PostgreSQL
+This repo deploys Apache Superset fully on Railway without Docker.

+### Steps to deploy
+1. Add a PostgreSQL service in your Railway project.
+2. Copy the `postgresql` connection URL (from your DB service).
+3. Deploy this repo.
+4. Once running, open Superset → Settings → Database Connections.
+5. Add your internal Railway Postgres connection string, e.g.: